lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 Linux containers are a perfect match for many embedded products and their development.
 The technology is still quite young but I am convinced that it will become commonplace over the next five years - even in the rather conservative area of embedded software development.

+To answer the initial question:
+Depending on your requirements and constraints, Linux containers might help to speed up your development process for embedded systems!